How accessible are JavaScript data grids?

 When you navigate using your keyboard to a Bryntum Grid cell with interactive content, such as a button or an input, focus is automatically moved into the cell.
 You can see this in our column types demo.
 Navigating to a cell in the Link column automatically focuses on the link, which you can open by pressing Enter:

 If there are multiple interactive elements in the cell, you can use the Tab key to move between the elements within the cell.
-If the elements inside the cell don’t use arrow keys, you can use the keys to navigate to adjacent cells.
+If the elements inside the cell don’t use arrow keys, you can use the arrow keys to navigate to adjacent cells.
 If the elements use arrow keys, such as a range input, you need to press the Escape or the F2 key to move the focus back to the cell.
 You can then use the arrow keys to navigate to other cells.

 Our widget column demo shows this navigation behavior: